website-logo-dark website-logo-light

 In essence, franchisors focus on manufacturing the products, while franchisees handle the distribution and sales within their local markets.
 This can include responsibilities like warehousing, inventory management, product transportation, and customer relationship management.

-The product distribution model is popular in several industries, including consumer goods, automotive, and electronics.
-Coca-Cola is a well-known example of a company using this model.
+Best for: The product distribution model is popular in consumer goods, automotive, and electronics industries.

 Under this model, franchisors grant franchisees exclusive rights to manufacture and distribute their products using the franchisor’s established processes and intellectual property.